Brazzo978/T99w373-Research/README.md

 Use `0` instead of `1` to skip one of the optional components.

-The modem reboots automatically when the installer completes.
+The modem reboots automatically when the installer completes, i reccommend to use interactive install , installation can take VERY long time , ideally should be done before 10min.

 ## After install